 Nourish - Raw Buckwheat Breakfast Granola

-Buckwheat is an excellent base for a healthy breakfast cereal or snack and when prepared this way has a texture which is perfect if you like a light crunch to your cereal.
+Raw buckwheat is an excellent base for a healthy breakfast cereal or snack.
+When prepared this buckwheat way has a texture which is perfect if you like a light crunch to your cereal.

 It can be mixed with other seeds, nuts or fruits to provide variety, and if you are new to the preparation of ‘Raw’ food, this is a good introduction.

 - 1 1/2 -3 cups raw buckwheat groats (NOT roasted or kasha)

 - 3/4 cup chopped soaked nuts and or seeds (almonds, brazil, pecans, walnuts, cashews, pumpkin, sesame, flax, chia or sunflower seeds

 - 3/4 – 1 tsp ground cinnamon/ginger/cardamon

 - sweetener choices can include coconut sugar, maple syrup, honey or blended dates made into a paste. (sweeten to taste)